goxberry/siam-cse-2013-presentation/talk-performance.md

     + Where's the bug: method or implementation?
     + Easy to forget research set aside for months
     + Results can depend on "magic parameter settings"
-    + New person in lab can't repeat what former grad student's work
+    + New person in lab can't repeat former grad student's work
 - Reproducible research helps avoid these issues

 # Doing reproducible research has benefits